-CHARLOTTESVILLE, VA—Two writers who have delved into the past and present challenges facing treasured places on the Southeast coast will receive the 2021 Phillip D. Reed Environmental Writing Awards from the Southern Environmental Law Center.
-SELC will present the awards March 25 during this year’s Virginia Festival of the Book.
+Two writers who have delved into the past and present challenges facing treasured places on the Southeast coast will receive SELC’s 2021 Phillip D. Reed Environmental Writing Awards, presented March 25 during this year’s Virginia Festival of the Book.

 In the book category, former Georgia state legislator Paul Bolster will receive the Reed Award for Saving the Georgia Coast: A Political History of the Coastal Marshlands Protection Act.
 In the journalism category, Tony Bartelme of The Post and Courier in Charleston will receive the Reed Award for his in-depth reporting on South Carolina’s coastal environment, including communities where the damaging impacts of climate change are happening now.

 The featured speaker for the Reed Award presentation will be Lulu Miller, co-host of WNYC Studios’ Radiolab and author of the widely acclaimed Why Fish Don’t Exist, a nonfiction scientific thriller and memoir.
-The free, online event will be at 2 p.m.
-Eastern Time.
-To register to receive a link to the Zoom session, visit www.southernenvironment.org/reedaward/.
+The free, online event will be at 2pm Eastern Time.

 In Saving the Georgia Coast, published by the University of Georgia Press, Paul Bolster brings to life the unlikely coalition of local residents, wealthy landowners, hunters and anglers, garden club members, courageous politicians and others who came together more than 50 years ago to defend Georgia’s unspoiled coastal marshlands.
 At the same time, he traces the intricate legislative maneuvers that resulted in passage of the 1970 Coastal Marshlands Protection Act, a law that remains the most comprehensive protection of marshlands along the Atlantic seaboard.